gdinn/real-imageai/medium_article.md

 What will we use?
 Which languages, frameworks, development environments?
 We are looking for technologies easy to understand, with acceptable results, with good documentation and tutorials.
 You may change it in the future when faced with constraints like computational performance or easiness to deploy, but now the focus is just to prove that your project can be done.
 We don't need to reinvent the wheel.
-Among several options, the framework ImageAI [3] fits well our needs: it is xxxxx
+Among several options, the framework ImageAI [3] fits well our needs: it is easy to learn, very little boilerplate, very good documentation and expectacular results.
+Comparing to other libs, ImageAI was the easiest to learn and with the best results.
->> Por quê você escolheu a imageai?
-Você vei alguma comparação legal com outras bibliotecas (performance, flexibilidade, facilidade de aprendizado, etc)?
-To label de dataset, we chosed the library labelImg [4] because yyy
+To label de dataset, we chosed the library labelImg [4] because it is a open source solution with very little learning curve and had all the functionalities needed.
->> Novamente, algum bom argumento do por quê?

 ## Labeling a dataset
 You already defined your scope, now: what type of data you need to represent the information you need?